skooter500/DT228-OOP/Labs/index.md

 ----------
 Lab 8
 -----
-Get the TuneMatcherDB project from the workspace and import it into Eclipse.
+Get the TuneMatcherDB project from the workspace on git and import it into Eclipse.
 This project has:

 - The DSP stuff we have been working on
 - The JSBC stuff we have been working on